Panama Canal Photo Blog

 Tour Director Highlight:

+This was my second time transiting the Panama Canal, and it maintained its allure.
+The history of its building is so rich and fascinating.
+Besides the canal itself, we had many port stops, including Cartegena, Colombia; Panama City itself (first time there); and ports in Central America and the Mexican Riviera.
+Our group had great weather and many colorful encounters in the foreign ports.
 Cruising through the Panama Canal is on many people’s bucket list.
 What a privilege to make the journey this year from Fort Lauderdale, Florida, to San Diego, California.
-We had port stops in Cartegena, Colombia; Fuerte Amador (Panama City), Panama; Cuerto Caldera, Costa Rica; Corinto, Nicaragua; Puerto Quetzal, Guatemala; and Puerto Chiapas, Huatulco, Manzanillo, and Puerto Vallarta in Mexico.
 The weather was perfect—no rain and lots of sunshine to thaw us out after a cold Pennsylvania winter!
 Each port had a unique character and special local craft and food to discover and enjoy.
 This is definitely a trip to consider if you have never done it!

 [Click on any photo to view as slideshow and read full captions from TD Patti Olson!]